GDD-Nantes/FedShop/README.md

 --clean [benchmark|metrics|instances][+db]: clean the benchmark|metrics|instances then (optional) destroy all database containers
 --touch : mark a phase as "terminated" so Snakemake would not rerun it.
 ```
-This launch the evaluation the  fedshop Workload over the different federations Batch(i) with the Federated engines declared in experiments/bsbm/config.yaml.
+This launches the evaluation the FedShop workload over the different federations Batch(i) with the federated-query engines declared in experiments/bsbm/config.yaml.
 As for the generation, this process is long and complex and is managed by Snakemake.
 The evaluation rules are declared in experiments/bsbm/evaluate.smk.
 All the results are produced under experiments/bsbm/benchmark/evaluation.

 Our [jupyter notebook](Realistic_Synthetic_Federated.ipynb) is already written to read results and computes the diverse metrics.